 Tasty & Healthy Barbecue

 Just yesterday, I could smell barbecue wafting from my neighbor’s backyard.
-BBQs can be a recipe for outdoor fun, but often we’re served the same old unhealthy dishes and food that’s left out too long creates a food safety scare.
+BBQs can be a recipe for outdoor fun, but we’re often served the same old unhealthy dishes, and a lot of BBQ food is left out too long, creating a food safety scare.
 Not to worry!
-Get ready for a healthy, happy summer with these simple tips:
+Get ready for a healthy, happy summer with these simple tips.

 Healthy Side Dishes